Shikhar5531/EGFR-Bioactivity-Prediction/README.md

 - **EGFR** is a validated cancer target involved in cell proliferation and survival.
 - This model mimics early-stage **virtual screening**: prioritizing which molecules should be tested in vitro.
-- False negatives (actives missed) could be **novel scaffolds**, while false positives might indicate **structurally similar but biologically inactive compounds** — important leads for further research.
+- False negatives (actives missed) could be **novel scaffolds**, while false positives might indicate **structurally similar but biologically inactive compounds**, important leads for further research.

 ---